Image

 • Vomiting or seizures.

-If you think someone is overdosing, take the following steps to help.
+If you think someone has over ingested alcohol or substances, take the following steps to help.

 Know that if you call emergency services because someone has overingested alcohol or substances, they will not get a Minor in Possession (MIP) and neither will you.

 It’s on all of us to prevent gender-based violence in our community.
-Below are three tips to use when you feel safe to do so — you can modify based on the situation and your comfort level.
+Use these tips when you feel safe to do so — you can modify based on the situation and your comfort level.

 • Be direct: Tell someone that they are being a jerk, not to slut shame or to stop touching another person.